asyncgui/asynckivy/README.md

     )
     print("The button was pressed" if tasks[0].done else "Timeout")

-    # wait until a button is pressed AND 5sec passes"
+    # wait until a button is pressed AND 5sec passes.
     tasks = await ak.and_(
         ak.event(button, 'on_press'),
         ak.sleep(5),